 We might feel we’re closer to the answers, but the unique combination of influences that make up an individual life is as unfathomable as it ever was.

-A traditional comparison is with the ebb and flow of the tides – but even then life is nowhere near so predictable.
+A traditional comparison is with the ebb and flow of the tides – but human life is nowhere near as predictable as the ocean.

 Add to that our ever-changing capacity to deal with everything that washes over us.
 On any given day, an infinite number of infinitely variable factors – including our health, our current mood, external events and circumstances and even the weather – makes our ‘dealing’ ability predictably unpredictable.

 And that’s a whole new story….